Education and Awareness

 Lupus Awareness License Plates

-Lupus Awareness License Plates will only be available to order until September 1, 2022 from the NYS DMV and monies raised from the purchase of the special plates will go to the lupus research and education fund.
+Lupus Awareness License Plates were available to order until September 1, 2022 from the NYS DMV and monies raised from the purchase of the special plates will go to the lupus research and education fund.
 The lupus awareness plate project was initiated by New York Senator Kevin Parker and Assemblymember Crystal Peoples-Stokes through their sponsored legislation that was then passed by the state legislature and became law.

 The goal of the awareness plates is to promote much-needed lupus awareness and education throughout the state, while monies received into the lupus research and education fund will be used to finance research to improve the quality of life for those living with lupus.